CSCfi/rems/manual/owner.md

 ![Placeholder text](img/placeholder.png)

+Field id: This is the technical identifier for the field.
+It is not shown to the applicant, but can be used to identify the field when fetching data via the API.
+It is useful when implementing integrations that read data from REMS and push it to other systems.

 :exclamation: Note! **Do not give important information, such as instructions, as placeholder texts** because it will be difficult for the applicant to read and it is not accessible.
 Use labels or info text if you want to give instructions how to fill in a field.

 :point_up: Pro tip: If you have already created application forms before, you can use an old form as a template by navigating to Administration>Forms and selecting a form and **Copy as new**.